pbissonho/koin.dart/website/docs/start/quickstart/flutter.md

     ..factory((s) => MyBloc(s.get()));
 ```

-?> we declare our MySimplePresenter class as `factory` to have a create a new instance each time our Widget will need one.
+?> we declare our MyBloc class as `factory` to have a create a new instance each time our Widget will need one.

 ## Start Koin

 Now that we have a module, let's start it with Koin.
-Open your application class, or make one (don't forget to declare it in your manifest.xml).
+Open your application class.
 Just call the `startKoin()` function:

 ```dart
 class MyApp extends StatefulWidget {